pynucastro/pynucastro/examples/URCA-starkiller/README.md

 23Ne or 23Na are depleted.
 It is intended to generate a network for StarKiller/Microphysics for use in MAESTRO or CASTRO.

-To use, generate the reaction network using urca.py (pyreaclib directory must be in your PYTHONPATH):
+To use, generate the reaction network using urca.py (pynucastro directory must be in your PYTHONPATH):

 ```